AMSP-04/NETN-MRM/NETN-MRM.md

 ## Introduction

-Models of real-world objects, processes and phenomena are used to create a synthetic representation suitable for the purpose of a simulation.
+Models of real-world objects, processes and phenomena are used to create a synthetic representation suitable for simulation.
 Depending on the purpose and requirements of the simulation, the models can have different levels of resolution and aggregation can be used to create representations of larger combined concepts.

 The NATO Education and Training Network Multi-Resolution Modelling (NETN-MRM) FOM Module is a specification of how to perform negotiated and coordinated aggregation and disaggregation of models representing organizational units and individual entities, e.g. platforms, in a federated distributed simulation.